Postgraduate study in the public sector

 - Government Statistical Service – 2.1 degree in a numerate subject or a 2.2 with a relevant postgraduate qualification

-To be eligible for the national graduate development programme for local government you need either a 2.1 or a merit at masters level.
+To be eligible for the national graduate development programme for local government you need either a 2.2.

 Postgraduate study options in public service